Parents are always SO excited when their baby can finally start eating solid food for the first time.

-It’s one of the best first finger foods for baby that have developed some teeth.
+It’s one of the best first finger foods for babies that have developed some teeth.
 You can let your baby practice their chewing skills!

-You can start by giving some ground beef.
-Ground beef already comes in small pieces — your baby won’t have a hard time consuming it.
+You can start by giving some ground beef as it already comes in small pieces — your baby won’t have a hard time consuming it.

 In terms of cooking, make sure to cook the ground beef thoroughly to avoid your baby getting sick.